rotbau/tkg-service-poc/README.md

 2. Select `Namespaces` from the right horizontal menu
 3. Click `New Namespace`
 4. Select the vSphere cluster with Tanzu enable and give the namespace a name using lowercase letters and numbers (i.e app01)
-5. Follow the documentation to set permissions, storageclass, resource limits and VM images.
+5. Follow the documentation to set permissions, storageclass, resource limits and VM images used for TKG clusters

     ![alt text](/assets/namespaces.png)